0xKitsune/EVM-Puzzles-Walkthrough/README.md

 [0 0 calldata_size 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

 Next we are introduced to another new opcode, the [CREATE instruction](https://www.evm.codes/#f0).
 This instruction creates a new account (ie. Contract or EOA).

+Let's get a little under the hood with the `CREATE` opcode, as this will come in handy later during the walkthrough (and is generally good to know).

-This instruction expects the following three values on the top of the stack `[value offset size]` in this order. `value` is the amount of wei to send to the new account. `offset` is the slot in memory that holds the data we want to send the new account. `size` is the size of the data, which lets us know how much data to read from memory.
+When deploying a new contract with the `CREATE` opcode, the stack must have `[value offset size]` at the top of the stack, in this order.
+The `value` is the amount of wei to send the new contract that is being created, the `offset` is the location in memory where the bytecode starts that will run on deployment and `size` is the size of the bytecode that will run on deployment.
+When you deploy a contract with the `CREATE` opcode, the bytecode from the `offset` is not the new contract's bytecode, but rather the bytecode from the `offset` is executed during deployment and the **return value** becomes the newly created contract's bytecode.

+Let's run through a quick example that will make this easy to understand.
+If you use the `CREATE` opcode with deployment bytecode of [0x6160016000526002601Ef3](https://www.evm.codes/playground?callValue=0&unit=Wei&codeType=Bytecode&code='6160016000526002601Ef3'_), since the return value of this bytecode sequence is `6001`, the newly created contract's bytecode will be `6001` ie. `PUSH1 01`.
+So when you call this contract, it will simply execute `PUSH1 01`!
+Make sure to take note of this concept as it will come in handy later.

 When the `CREATE` instruction executes, all three values are consumed and the address that the account was deployed to is pushed to the top of the stack.
 After this opcode executes, our stack looks like this.

 ```js
 [address_deployed 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]